 An osteotomy is a surgical procedure that involves cutting of bone.
 The distal femur is part of the femur (thighbone) just above the knee joint.
 Distal femoral osteotomy is performed to correct knee alignment which can lead to excessive loading and degeneration of one side of the knee joint.
 The procedure involves cutting of the distal femur, repositioning the bones and securing them in the proper alignment.

-Dr. Okoroha has extensive training in distal femoral osteotomy and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in distal femoral osteotomy and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.